Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 * Use the provided information to set up Contrast with your IdP.
 * Provide a name for your IdP as well as the associated metadata to connect to Contrast.
 * Test the configuration by clicking the **Test** button.
 If an error occurs, Contrast provides a debug log for troubleshooting.
 This test only validates the metadata and Contrast's ability to connect to the IdP.
-* Once the test is successfull, click **Finish**.
+* Once the test is successful, click **Finish**.
 * Open a **new** browser window, private browsing session or Incognito window and attempt the SSO login with your account.
 If you're unsuccessful, go back to the browser in which you're still logged in, disable SSO for the Organization and then contact Support.

 >**Note:** You can edit your SSO configuration later within the SSO tab.

 To return the organization back to the default configuration, select **Revert to Contrast-Managed Authentication** and confirm the change.
-The Contrast SuperAdmin controls these settings and no configuration is necessary.
+The Contrast SuperAdmin controls these settings, and no configuration is necessary.

----

 ## Use SSO